OpenGeoVis/GeothermalDesignChallenge/docs/team.rst

 Adam Kinard
 -----------

-Adam Kinard is a senior at Colorado School of Mines from Dallas, TX.
+Adam is a student at the Colorado School of Mines from Dallas, TX.
-He is graduating in May 2019 with a Bachelor’s of Science Geophysical Engineering and December 2019 with an Masters of Science in Computer Science.
+He will be graduating with a B.S. in Geophysical Engineering in May 2019 and a M.S. in Computer Science in December 2019.
+In his career, Adam is interested in the application of machine-learning and data analytics to investigate potential subsurface reservoirs and maximize production.
+Later in his career, Adam is interested in collaborating on an open-sourced, worldwide subsurface platform to better understand the true amount of natural resources remaining on this Earth, especially for the aid of those less fortunate.

 Learn more about Adam on `his LinkedIn profile`_.